Make your own deli meat to save money on your groceries, and to give your family sandwiches that aren't full of unhealthy fillers and preservatives!

-There are 1050 mg of sodium in 3 slices of deli turkey that means you can only have 800 more mg for the entire day if you have that deli sandwich.
+There are 1050 mg of sodium in 3 slices of deli turkey.
+That means you can only have 800 more mg for the entire day if you have that deli sandwich.
 That is crazy!
-Why not made a real turkey breast in your crock pot, cut down on the sodium and have a better lunch.
+Why not made a real turkey breast in your slow cooker, cut down on the sodium and have a better lunch?

 - 1 turkey breast